5th Alpine Division "Pusteria": Second Italo-Ethiopian War

 The Pusteria embarked in Livorno and Naples from 6 January 1936 for its transfer to Massawa in Italian Eritrea.
-From there the division moved to Macallé in Ethiopia and entered combat at the end of January entered combat.
+From there the division moved to Macallé in Ethiopia and entered combat at the end of January.
 The division played a primary role in the Battle of Amba Aradam and the Battle of Maychew, and participated in the Second Battle of Tembien.
 On 5 May 1936 the division entered the Ethiopian capital of Addis Ababa.
 After the war's conclusions the division remained in Ethiopia until April 1937 to eliminate the remaining Ethiopian resistance.
-The division arrived back in Naples on 12 April 1937 and was given a triumph march through Rome on the next day.
+The division arrived back in Naples on 12 April 1937 and was given a triumph march through Rome the next day.
 Having distinguished itself in Ethiopia it was decided that the division would not be disbanded.

 The division moved the Bruneck and was assigned in May 1937 the following units: